LeeDoor/game_webserver/docs/game_manager.md

 # [game_manager](https://github.com/LeeDoor/hex_chess_backend/tree/main/src/game_manager)
-## what is it for
+## What is it for
-this module contains list of all sessions, creates, deletes them and provides api for [handler](http_handler) to control players in sessions.
+This module contains list of all sessions, creates, deletes them and provides api for [handler](http_handler) to control players in sessions.
 ##  classes
-* **GameSession** - this class has map sessionId => session. this is required for faster and easier search by sessionid. class contains in-game api for sessions and api for creating sessions for given players.
+* **gamesession** - this class has map sessionid => session.
+This is required for faster and easier search by sessionid.
+Class contains in-game api for sessions and api for creating sessions for given players.
-## graph
+## Graph
 ```mermaid
 ---
 title: namespace game_manager